 You will then be taken to a page asking for your contact information.
 Enter the requested information and click “Next” once you’re done.

-Choose the processing type you prefer–either regular processing which costs Php 950 or the express/expedite processing which costs Php 1200.
-For more information, read the previous section: How much to renew Philippine passport?
+Choose the processing type.
+You have a choice between regular processing which costs Php 950 or express/expedite processing which costs Php 1200.
+For more information, read the previous section: How much to renew a Philippine passport?

 A small box will then appear to give you a few reminders about the passport fee:

 - It is exclusively for the payment of the passport processing fee.

 - The payment must be done within 48 hours after you receive the Reference Number in your email or else the transaction will be canceled.

 After reading them, tick the box that says “I Agree” and then click the “Proceed to Payment” button.